Energy Technology List home

 In addition:

-• The electrical power consumed (in circuit watts) is defined as the total power consumed by the whole unit from main circuit connection point to the LED light source, including losses in the control gear.
+• The electrical power consumed (in circuit watts) is defined as the total power consumed by the whole unit from the main circuit connection point to the LED light source, including losses in the control gear.

 • Individual control gear shall have a standby power not exceeding 0.5 Watts when the lighting unit incorporates an electronically addressed dimming or switching circuit.
-If the product is not fitted with an automatic switching or dimming circuit, the product shall not consume power when it is switched off.
+If the product is not fitted with an automatic switching or dimming circuit, the product shall not consume any power when it is switched off.

 1.4 Measurement and Calculations